 WHEREAS, the maternal mortality rate for Black women in Virginia is more than two times as high than that of white women; and

-WHEREAS, last year, I announced a goal to eliminate the racial disparity in the maternal mortality rate in Virginia by 2025; and
+WHEREAS, in 2019, I announced a goal to eliminate the racial disparity in the maternal mortality rate in Virginia by 2025; and